 Investigate the data with these questions in mind:

 - Do the search terms make sense to you, e.g. are they relevant to your organization and to the website?
-If you see loads of irrelevant queries, perhaps the website content is not focused on what the company does, or there are blog posts about personal or random topics;
+If you see loads of irrelevant queries, perhaps the website content is not focused on what the company does, or there are blog posts about random topics.

-- Are keywords that your marketing targets missing from the Queries report?
+- Are keywords that you target missing from the Queries report?
 Does your website actually use your target keywords where search engines can detect them?
 (See my post about using keywords.)

 - Downloading the data lets you sort it any way you wish.
-Tip: Focus attention on the queries with the most impressions and smallest position; those are the keywords I would like to incorporate into the website with quality content?
+I find it helpful to focus on the queries with the most impressions and smallest position; those are the keywords I would like to incorporate into the website with quality content.

 Your website, whether it generates leads or simply showcases your work, is your platform to communicate and engage with the individuals who matter.
 A snapshot of its online presence provides insights into how well Google has processed all the data about it.
 Google wants to get it right, and encourages your participation through its tools for business owners and webmasters.
 Knowing how to see your digital presence enables you to strategize improvements.

 How to clear browsing history